How Much Should You Make to Afford an $800k Home?

 hash-markShould You Buy an $800,000 Home and Up?

-If you have a household income of $200,000 and a net worth of $400,000 and up, purchasing an $800,000 home is a smart investment that will likely pay off in the long term.
+Yes, only if you have a household income of $200,000 and a net worth of $400,000 and up.
+If you have these funds, purchasing an $800,000 home is a smart investment that will likely pay off in the long term.
 However, if you are not quite there with your finances, investing in a less expensive property and working your way up or renting until you're ready to afford your dream home may be smarter.
 While owning property is usually a smart investment, you don't want to put yourself in a situation where you struggle to make your monthly mortgage payment.

 hash-markBuying an $800,000 Home Bottom Line